-2 Economic and Epidemiological Model
+II Economic and Epidemiological Model

 To gauge the magnitude of the scarring effect of the COVID-19 pandemic on long-run economic outcomes, we need to embed it in an economic model in which tail risk and belief changes can have meaningful effects.
 For this, a model needs two key features.
 First, it should have the potential for 'large' shocks, that have both transitory and lasting effects.
 The former would include lost productivity from stay-at-home orders preventing services from reaching consumers.
-But, for this shock to look like the extreme event it is to investors, the model must also allow for the possibility of a more persistent loss of productive capital.
-The interior of the restaurant that went bankrupt, the unused capacity of the hotel that will not fill again for many years to come.
-When stay-at-home policies force consumers to find other ways to fulfilling their needs, tastes, habits, and consumption patterns may change permanently, rendering some capital obsolete.
+But for this shock to look like the extreme event it is to investors, the model must also allow for the possibility of a more persistent loss of productive capital.
+This loss represents the interior of the restaurant that went bankrupt, or the unused capacity of the hotel that will not fill again for many years to come.
+When stay-at-home orders forced consumers to work and consume differently, it persistently altered tastes and habits, rendering some capital obsolete.
 One might think this is hard-wiring persistence in the model.
-Yet, as we will show, this loss of capital by itself, has a short lived effect and typically triggers an investment boom, as the economy rebuilds capital better suited to the new consumption normal.
+Yet, as we will show, this loss of capital by itself has a short lived effect and typically triggers an investment boom, as the economy rebuilds capital better suited to the new consumption normal.
 We explore two possible scenarios that highlight the enormous importance of preventing capital obsolescence, because of the scarring of beliefs.